-As the leading calligrapher of his time, Zhao advocated a return to ancient models, successfully integrating Jin (265–420) and Tang (618–906) dynasty styles to create a new synthesis in both standard and cursive scripts.
-During the fourteenth century, the typefaces of printed books were modeled after his standard script, while his cursive script, seen here, formed the basis for the informal writing styles of many later calligraphers.
+As a leading calligrapher, Zhao advocated a return to ancient models, successfully integrating styles of the Jin (265–420) and Tang (618-907) dynasties to create a new synthesis in both regular and cursive scripts.
+During the fourteenth century, the typefaces of printed books were modeled after his regular script, while his cursive script, seen here, formed the basis for many later writers' informal writing styles.